kissofjudase23/Doc-DSA/coding_interview.md

             * right: val after right boundary is **grater or equal** to the target
           * to find end
             * left: val before left boundary is **less or equal** to the target
-            * right vla after right boundary is grater than the target
+            * right: val after right boundary is grater than the target
         * Python
           ```python
           def searchRange(self, nums: List[int], target: int) -> List[int]: